 It’s becoming clear that the business implications of the global pandemic will be felt for years.
-But crises also have a flipside.
-They are a shock to the system that force a reset and trigger changes with positive outcomes for the future.
-That’s certainly the case for finance departments and the financial services they rely on.
+But crises also have a flipside: they are a shock to the system that force a reset and trigger changes that increase the chance of positive outcomes for the future.
+That’s certainly the case when it comes to finance departments and the financial services they rely on.

 Digital Transformation Unlocks Big Efficiency Gains